Google Simula: Synthetic Training Data Without Real Data

 Critic Step Generalises

-Simula's dual critic approach has a broader lesson.
+Simula's dual critic approach has a broader lesson worth applying to your own AI workflows.

 I apply this in my Hermes Agent Swarm workflows — always have a reviewer agent.